Back

 Analytics charts and performance metrics on screen

-These metrics show whether moderation is protecting growth, not just deleting spam.
+These metrics show whether moderation protects growth, not just whether you deleted spam.

 Frequently Asked Questions